alphagov/notifications-python-client/DOCUMENTATION.md

 ##### Turn on email address check

-To use this feature before 29 March 2023 you will need version X.X.X of the Python client library, or a more recent version.
+To use this feature before 29 March 2023 you will need version 6.4.0 of the Python client library, or a more recent version.

 To make the recipient confirm their email address before downloading the file, set the `confirm_email_before_download` flag to `True`.